 - October 2003: Again through her LCV contacts, Martha delivered the keynote address, Just say NO! to the 2003 pork-barrel legislation, at the Minnesota Conservation Voters annual dinner in St. Paul.

-- Also in October 2003: Another friend of REP in Dallas, Ann Drumm, invited Martha to address the regular monthly meeting of the Dallas Sierra Club and afterward hosted a very special reception for her and other area REP members.
+- Also in October 2003: Ann Drumm, another friend of REP in Dallas, invited Martha to address the regular monthly meeting of the Dallas Sierra Club and afterward hosted a very special reception for her and other area REP members.
 Martha’s Debunking the false dichotomy provoked a lively discussion.

 - February 2004: As she had been two years earlier, Margie Haley of Dallas was responsible for another one of Martha’s speeches, this time to the High Country Conservation Advocates in Crested Butte, Colorado.
 Martha built the theme of her talk, Loving the Earth: A bipartisan affair, around the upcoming Valentine’s Day.

-- Also February 2004, in Washington, D.C., Martha addressed the Legislative Directors of the Garden Club of America: The magic of our message.
+- Also in February 2004, Martha delivered The magic of our message to the Legislative Directors of the Garden Club of America, in Washington, D.C.,

 - April 2004: she returned to D.C. to deliver REP’s Earth Day message to the GOP at a press conference with other national environmental leaders.